Coastal Fund Grant Program

 1. Submit a Coastal Fund Grant application through our online application system.
 For detailed instructions on navigating this system, check our Online Application System Walkthrough.

-2. If you submitted a minor request ($1000 or less), we will contact you at the end of the academic quarter (typically December, March, or June depending on the cycle) with our decision.
+2. If you submitted a minor application ($1000 or less), we will contact you at the end of the academic quarter (typically December, March, or June depending on the cycle) with our decision.
 Skip to step 5.

 4. The Board will continue to review applications and will not make any decisions until the end of the quarter.
 You will be notified if your request has been approved at this time.